What is a USDA HOME Loan

 Securing a USDA Loan as a first-time homebuyer comes with notable benefits, including low to no down payment, low interest rates, and flexible credit requirements.
 Competitive interest rates result in lower monthly mortgage payments, providing financial relief.
 Additionally, USDA Loans have lenient credit requirements, making homeownership accessible to individuals with limited credit history or lower credit scores.

-- Credit Score: While USDA Loans have more lenient credit requirements compared to conventional loans, you still need to demonstrate a reasonable credit history.
-Lenders typically look for a credit score of 640 or higher, although exceptions can be made in certain circumstances.
+While USDA Loans have more lenient credit requirements compared to conventional loans, you still need to demonstrate a reasonable credit history.
+Lenders typically look for a credit score in the “fair” range.

-- Debt-to-Income Ratio: Lenders assess your debt-to-income ratio, which compares your monthly debts to your gross monthly income.
-Generally, the USDA prefers a debt-to-income ratio of 41% or lower, although some exceptions may be allowed based on compensating factors such as a higher credit score or significant cash reserves.
+Lenders assess your debt-to-income ratio, which compares your monthly debts to your gross monthly income.
+The USDA has set a minimum debt-to-income ratio, however some exceptions may be allowed based on compensating factors such as a higher credit score or significant cash reserves.